CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week3_Notes.md

 [The dance battle between the robot, and the astronaut](https://github.com/CN3ves/Games/blob/master/GameDesignArtConcepts/4%20-%20Character%20Design%20for%20Video%20Games/Jacky_02.jpg)

 ### 2D Tablet Drawing
-No I can just do it on my phone, cuz that's the other thing I usually do is I start just sketching using my app.
+The other thing I usually do is I start just sketching using my app.
 So basically this is a program I have been using for the last five years.
 It's called Sketch Club.
-I highly recommend it.
 I like this better than the Autodesk one.
-Maybe I'm just used to it.
 It's just a lot more simpler and It has everything I need and you can record process.
-So, I'm gonna start recording.

 Like what Photoshop has, you can do layers, you can fill colors.
 So I usually start with a color fill.
 Just to not draw in the white background.
 Drawing on the white is like you already push it to 11.
 They have become more of a carving into a negative black process.
 But in digital, we have the freedom to use any colors.
 And when I use a brush, I use super simple, just one brush and draw all of them in different sizes.
 And once again, stylus don't really have pressure sensitivity.
 So first I was really bummed out, but later I really discovered that's actually really good, because then you're putting down very confident value.